Keyboardly-App/keyboardly-dev/Addon.md

 # Glossary
 There are several vocabularies used in this development.

+## Add On
+On this development, `Add On` mean a package of dynamic feature that fit and work with `Keyboardly` keyboard ecosystem with guideline that explained on this documentation.

+## Default Class Add On
+`Default Class Add On` mean a class that created as a gateway of Add On will loaded & works.
+See this sample of default class : [SampleView](/addon/sample/src/main/java/app/keyboardly/sample/SampleView.kt)

 ## Dynamic Feature
 Dynamic Feature is base of add on, to get more information see [feature delivery](https://developer.android.com/guide/playcore/feature-delivery)